snoopspy/vperformance/readme.md

       * Just include and use header files in src folder.

 # Examples
 * See the following code.
 Suppose that it contains a critical routine that consumes too much time.
-You don't know which function is time comsuming, Anyway, you would like to figure out how long it takes time in in each routine.
+You don't know which function is time comsuming.
+Anyway, you would like to figure out how long it takes time in in each routine.
 VPerformance is a good solution for this problem.

 ```cpp
   doSometing1();